-Praana here refers to the quivering nature of Brahman which manifests as so many Creation-Vaasanaas that exists as so many worlds that are beyond the numbering measure itself.
+Praana here refers to the quivering nature of Brahman which manifests as so many Creation-Vaasanaas that exists as so many worlds that are beyond the numbering-measure itself.

-This main Praana exists as two states, one as the Praana that moves out and another as the Apaana which moves in.
+This main Praana exists as two states, one as the Praana that moves up and inward, and another as the Apaana which moves down and outward.
 Ordinary Praanaayaama calls one as inhalation path of the wind (Praana) and the other as the exhalation path of the wind (Apaana).